voteflux/flux/CONSTITUTION.NSW.md

 #### Handling of Assets

 Handling of assets is the responsibility of the Leadership and they must always act within the interests of the party.
 At their discretion other party members may handle assets.
 The Leader and Deputy Leader are entitled to handle assets.
-When handling financial instruments of the Flux NSW party, the Leadership must disclose the transaction to the Flux NSW Party Agent.
+When handling financial instruments of The Party, the Leadership must disclose the transaction to the the Party Agent.

 #### Keeping of the party's accounts

-The Leadership are responsible for managing the party's finances, and the Flux AUS party Leader and Deputy Leader are jointly accountable to the Flux NSW Party Agent for assisting with financial disclosure.
+The Leadership are responsible for managing the party's finances, and the Flux AUS party Leader and Deputy Leader are jointly accountable to the the Party Agent for assisting with financial disclosure.

 A quorum can authorize spending of funds.
 Funds will be used only for the purposes of furthering the objectives of the party.
 There is no restriction on what funds may be spent on, except that which is prohibited under Australian Law.